Effective Data Augmentation With Diffusion Models: DA-Fusion Improves Few-Shot Classification

-We next conduct an ablation to understand the sensitivity of our method to the mixing parameter $\alpha$ that controls the sampling ratio of real and synthetic images.
-We chose this hyper-parameter as $\alpha = 0.5$ throughout this paper for simplicity as this value is at the center of the range for this hyper-parameter ($\alpha \in [0, 1]$).
-Insensitivity to the particular value of $\alpha$ is a desireable trait for any data augmentation method using generative models, as it simplifies hyper-parameter tuning.
-We test sensitivity to $\alpha$ by comparing runs of DA-Fusion with different alpha values.
-We report the gained accuracy over Real Guidance with the same $\alpha$ in Figure~\ref{fig:alpha-results}.
-These results show stability as $\alpha$ varies, and that $\alpha = 0.7$ performs marginally better than $\alpha = 0.5$, which suggests our method improves synthetic images quality because sampling them more often improves accuracy.
+We next conduct an ablation to understand the sensitivity of our method to the balance of real and synthetic data, controlled by two hyperparameters: the number of synthetic images per real image $M \in \mathbb{N}$, and the probability of sampling synthetic images during training $\alpha \in [0, 1]$.
+We use $\alpha = 0.5$ and $M = 10$ throughout the paper.
+Insensitivity to the particular value of $\alpha$ and $M$ is a desireable trait because it simplifies hyper-parameter tuning and facilitates our data augmentation working out-of-the-box with no domain-specific tuning.
+We test sensitivity to $\alpha$ and $M$ by comparing runs of DA-Fusion with different assignments to Real Guidance with the same $\alpha$ and $M$.
+Figure~\ref{fig:alpha-results} shows stability as $\alpha$ and $M$ varies, and that $\alpha = 0.7$ performs marginally better than $\alpha = 0.5$, which suggests our method improves synthetic image quality because sampling them more often improves accuracy.
+While $M = 20$ performs marginally better than $M = 10$, the added cost of doubling the number of generative model calls for a marginal improvement suggests $M = 10$ is sufficient.